Azure-Samples/ms-identity-aspnet-webapi-onbehalfof/README.md

 1. Sign-in to the client application.
 1. Acquire a token for the Asp.net Web API (`TodoListService`) and call it.
-1. The Asp.Net Web API authorizes the caller and then calls another downstream Web API ([Microsoft Graph](https://graph.microsoft.com)) after obtaining another [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) using the on-behalf-of flow.
+1. The Asp.Net Web API authorizes the caller, obtains another [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) using the [on-behalf-of flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow) and then calls another downstream Web API ([Microsoft Graph](https://graph.microsoft.com)).

 The **TodoListService** (the Asp.net Web API) uses a database to:

 - Store the **ToDo** list.
-- It also illustrates [token cache serialization](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/token-cache-serialization) in a service.
+- It also illustrates the [token cache serialization](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/token-cache-serialization) in a service.

    ![Topology](./ReadmeFiles/Topology.png)